Logs show how data is processed (whether synchronously or asynchronously) and delivered via Redox.

 SUCCEEDED | The request was successfully processed and delivered to the designated destination. |

-FAILED | The request didn't process correctly or couldn't be delivered to the designated destination.
-For a failed asynchronous request to a production environment, this could also mean that retries have been attempted but weren't successful. |
+FAILED | The request didn’t process correctly or couldn’t be delivered to the designated destination.
+In the case of a failed asynchronous notification to a production environment, this status could mean that retries have been attempted but weren’t successful.
+Redox doesn’t automatically send notifications if a log fails.
+However, you can set up traffic alert rules to notify you when there are a certain number of failed logs. |

-FILTERED | Redox filtered the data payload based on your filter settings for the related data model or FHIR® notification. |
+FILTERED | Redox filtered the data payload based on your filter settings for the related data model or FHIR® notification.
+Read about filters. |

-PENDING | The request is either a) queued for processing, b) currently processing, or c) queued for or currently attempting a retry. |
+PENDING | This is an interim state that means the request is: a) queued for processing; b) currently processing; or c) queued for or currently attempting a retry.
+This status is most commonly for asynchronous notifications, and it will result in one of the final states listed above. |

 Selecting a processing stage opens the log details, which includes metadata, payload snapshots, and any data operations.